-Traveller from Denver, co
+Traveller from Las Cruces

-Traveller from US
+Traveller from Chicago

-Traveller from US
+Traveller from Atlanta, GA

 The famed Route 66 runs through Downtown Albuquerque, site of the city’s convention center.
 Downtown is flanked on the west by Old Town and the Midtown/University neighborhood to the east.
 Among Old Town’s many landmarks is the Albuquerque Museum of Art & History.
 The University of New Mexico and shopping centers dominate the Midtown/University area.
 The Rio Grande Zoo is south of downtown.